 Develop a systematic and step-by-step study schedule leading up to your testing day.
 Even if you take a commercial study course, tailor it further to account for your specific strengths and weaknesses.

 Join a study group.
 This creates accountability and gives you a support system as you prepare for this challenging exam.
 You may also want to consult with current medical students on effective study strategies.

 Practice taking the entire test from start to finish.
 While practicing specific topics is important, taking the entire exam is a unique experience and something you do not want to experience for the first time on test day.

 Ensure that you get proper exercise, rest and nutrition in the months leading up to the exam.
 While it’s tempting to focus solely on studying, maintaining your mental and physical well-being will help you perform your best on test day.

-Do a run through for test day.
-Familiarize yourself with every aspect of your exam day from your route to the testing site to the rules on what you can take into the testing room.
+Do a run-through for test day.
+Familiarize yourself with every aspect of your examination day from your route to the testing site to the rules on what you can take into the testing room.
 This prevents unpleasant surprises on your test date and will give you peace of mind during an understandably anxious time.

-If you truly feel unprepared as you approach test day and after taking practice tests, speak with a trusted advisor and carefully consider your options.
-You may determine it is simply nerves or decide it is in your best interest to reschedule your exam for a later date.
+If you truly feel unprepared as you approach test day and even after taking practice tests, speak with a trusted advisor and carefully consider your options.
+You may need to determine if it is simply nerves or decide that it is in your best interest to reschedule your exam on a later date.

 Preparing for the MCAT Exam Features information about the MCAT exam and other helpful facts on preparation, registration, test schedules and significance of test scores.